 Cash flows from financing activities primarily include draws and repayments on lines of credit.
 Seaboard's lines of credit are used to fund working capital and investments in capital expenditures, as needed.
-The primary debt outstanding is a Term Loan due in 2028 with a balance of \$665 million as of September 30, 2023.
+The primary long-term debt outstanding is a Term Loan due in 2028 2033 with a balance of \$665 million \$970 million as of September 30, 2023 March 30, 2024.
 During the third quarter of 2023, Seaboard paid \$30 million to settle a contingent consideration liability related to a 2018 acquisition.
 Cash flows from financing activities include \$14 million recognized at the 2018 acquisition date and cash flows from operating activities include \$16 million which is the settlement amount in excess of the liability amount recognized at the acquisition date.